-- a. if the formal report includes an allegation against a current student, the matter will be managed in accordance with this procedure; - b. if the formal report includes an allegation against a former student, the University will be unable to take action as it is not possible to conduct an investigation or take discipline action in relation to a person who is not a current student.
+- a. if the formal report includes alleged sexual misconduct by a current student, the matter will be managed in accordance with this Procedure; - b. if the formal report includes alleged sexual misconduct by a former student, the University will be unable to take action as it is not possible to conduct an investigation or take discipline action in relation to a person who is not a current student.
 The University will provide information about support options and will provide assistance if a former student reports the matter to the police.

-Allegation Against a Staff Member
+Formal Report Against a Staff Member

-(24) Following receipt of a formal report which includes an allegation of sexual misconduct against a staff member, a member of the Safeguarding and Student Safety team will inform the student that the matter will be managed in accordance with the Staff Sexual Misconduct Policy rather than this procedure.
+(24) Following receipt of a formal report which includes alleged sexual misconduct by a staff member, a member of the Safeguarding and Student Safety team will inform the student that the matter will be managed in accordance with the Staff Sexual Misconduct Policy rather than this Procedure.
 The Safeguarding and Student Safety team will continue to provide support to a student in this situation.
-Where an allegation is made against an affiliate of the University, the matter will be referred to People and Capability for advice.
+Where the alleged sexual misconduct is by an affiliate of the University, the matter will be referred to People and Capability for advice.

-Allegation Against a Student
+Formal Report Against a Student

-(25) Following receipt of a formal report which includes an allegation of sexual misconduct against a student, a member of the Safeguarding and Student Safety team will contact the student who made the report to provide information about the University's investigation processes, to help the student decide whether they wish to have their matter investigated.
+(25) Following receipt of a formal report which includes alleged sexual misconduct by another student, a member of the Safeguarding and Student Safety team will contact the student who made the report to provide information about the University's investigation processes, to help the student decide whether they wish to have their matter investigated.
 Amongst other things, the Safeguarding and Student Safety team member will provide information that: